 Photo credit: sinology, Getty Images

-“I am inspired by the scientific community’s dedication and their ability to adapt to ongoing uncertainty while advancing meaningful research.”
+“I am inspired by the continued strength of the scientific community and their ability to manage beyond what was expected to do great research.”

 —Laura Wilson, PhD, Director, Health Strategy & Ventures